Basic Peace Officer Academy

-Welcome to the Tulare-Kings Counties Basic Police Academy.
-The course is certified by the California Commission on Peace Officer Standards and Training (P.O.S.T.)
-In order for someone to eligible to be a full time Peace Officer in California, completion of the Basic Police Academy is required.
-Completion of the this Academy will result in 29.5 units of college credit being awarded.
-All traditional college financial aid programs apply.
+Welcome to the Tulare-Kings Counties Basic Peace Officer Academy.
+The courses are certified by the California Commission on Peace Officer Standards and Training (P.O.S.T.).
+In order for someone to be eligible to serve as a full time Peace Officer in California, completion of the Basic Police Academy is required.
+Completion of this Academy will result in 28.5 units of college credit being awarded.
+Financial aid and Veteran's benefits available.

-Interested students should consider enrolling in the Academy Preparation Course (PS313) for the Fall 2014 semester, which begins on the second week of August.
-The Academy Preparation Course meets on Thursday evenings from 6:00 - 9:00 PM and helps to prepare students for the challenges of Academy training, including a strong focus on passing the Academy Entrance Exam.
+Interested students should consider enrolling in the Academy Preparation Course (PS313) for the Fall 2016 semester, which begins on the second week of August.
+The Academy Preparation Course meets on Thursday evenings from 6:10 - 9:00 PM and helps to prepare students for the challenges of Academy training.
+The course also includes a strong focus on passing the Academy Entrance Exam.

-The Academy Program is located at the Public Safety Training Center at 925 13th Ave in the City of Hanford.
-All public safety training including Advanced Officer Training, Police Academy and Fire Technology courses moved to this state of the art regional facility in July, of 2010.
+The Academy Program is located at the Hanford Educational Center at 925 13th Ave in the City of Hanford.